Virgo Cluster: Intracluster medium

 As with many other rich galaxy clusters, Virgo's intracluster medium is filled with a hot, rarefied plasma at temperatures of 30 million kelvins that emits X-Rays.
 Within the intracluster medium (ICM) are found a large number of intergalactic stars (up to 10% of the stars in the cluster), including some planetary nebulae.
 It is theorized that these were expelled from their home galaxies by interactions with other galaxies.
 The ICM also contains some globular clusters, possibly stripped off dwarf galaxies, and even at least one star formation region.

 Galaxies

-Below is a table of bright or notable objects in the cluster and their subunit (subcluster).
-Note that in some cases a galaxy may be considered in a different subunit by other researchers (sources:)
+Below is a table of bright or notable objects in the cluster and their subcluster.
+In some cases a galaxy may be considered to be in a different subcluster by other researchers (sources:)